core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Acknowledgements
 ================
 Hannes Tschofenig and Mert Ocak highlighted syntactical corrections in the usage of pmax and pmin in a query.
 David Navarro proposed allowing for pmax to be equal to pmin.
 Marco Tiloca and Ines Robles provided extensive reviews.
-Suggestions from Klaus Hartke aided greatly in clarifying how conditional attributes work with Core Observe.
+Suggestions from Klaus Hartke aided greatly in clarifying how conditional attributes work with CoAP Observe.
 Security considerations were improved based on authors' observations in {{Section 2.2 of I-D.irtf-t2trg-amplification-attacks}}.

 Contributors
 ============